-The final report for Phase I is in the editorial and poblication process.
+The final report for Phase I is in the editorial and publication process.

-The objective of the Phase II research is to provide field verification of, or suitable modifications thereto, the test system tentatively proposed under Phase 1 for predicting the susceptibility of asphaltic concrete mixtures to moisture damage.
-Cooperative arrangements have been made with six state highway and transportation agencies and with Region 10 of the Federal Highway Administration for experimental construction, testing, and performance observations over a five-year period to evaluate the proposed test system.
+The objective of the Phase II research is to provide field verification of, or suitable modifications thereto, the test system tentatively proposed under Phase I for predicting the susceptibility of asphaltic concrete mixtures to moisture damage.
+Cooperative arrangements have been made with six State highway and transportation agencies and with Region 10 of the Federal Highway Administration for experimental construction, testing, and performance observations over a five-year period to evaluate the proposed test system.

-Research is in progress on the Phase II program.
-Construction of the pavement test sections has been completed in Arizona, Colorado, Georgia, Idaho, Montana, Virginia, and FHWA Region 10.
-Initial cores have been taken and laboratory specimens prepared for most of the test sections.
-Data are being received and analyzed on a continuous basis.
-No findings are available at this point in the Phase II study.
+Research is in progress on Phase II.
+Construction of the pavement test sections has been completed by the seven cooperating agencies.
+Initial pavement cores have been taken and laboratory specimens prepared for most of the test sections.
+Data are being received from the cooperating agencies on a continuing basis.
+Analysis of the data at this point indicates a sizeable range of predicted moisture damage.
+No actual evidence of damage is observed at this time.